phong-et/liga-sync/README.md

     -awls, --all-whitelabels  sync all Images in WL list -wl, --whitelabel <name>  specify name of WL, can use WL1,WL2 to for multiple WLs
        - Sub options of -wl <name>:
             -s, --safe           sync latest Images slowly and safely -q, --quick          sync latest Images quickly
             -sq, --supper-quick  sync latest Images supper quickly (Recommeded using for one WL) -h3w, --has-www      sync with www url
+            -http, --http',      sync with http protocol
             -a, --all            sync all Images
             -f, --from <index>   sync from index of WL list -o, --open           open WL's Images folder

 # Sample statements